 Students can use their avatars to engage in debates and topic discussions—such as Abraham Lincoln and Ronald Reagan engaging in issues of states rights and federalism.
 Likewise, students could use their avatar creations to address a homework question on a course blog or wiki page.
 Another good use of Voki avatars is to re-enact famous speeches such as the Gettysburg Address, or to summarize the President's State of the Union Speech in under two minutes by examining word clouds released after the speech.

 Finally, a wonderful use for these avatars is to apply gained knowledge of philosophical views of historical figures into fictional scenarios.
 For example, students can create a fictional character that meets a certain demographic (i.e. middle-aged Hispanic female nurse).
 Then the entire class, made up of various American citizens, can conduct a town hall debate on the key issues of the past and present.
 A variation of this format is to conduct a town hall of famous American politicians and personalities—such as Barack Obama, Reagan, Washington, Lincoln, John Kerry, Hillary Clinton, Sarah Palin, and John Stewart.

 Voki for Education has plenty of materials and suggestions that can help teachers gain inspiration for how to make the best use of the available technology.
 One helpful feature is the Teacher's Corner Message Forum—a quick browse through the posted messages is worth the time spent.

 Voki also has a Lesson Plan site that can be searched through grade level and/or subject area.
-A useful FAQ section can also help users to orient themselves to the tool, especially the Newbie's Corner.
+A useful FAQ section can also help users to orient themselves to the tool.